MetabolomicsAustralia-Bioinformatics/sauer_flaskapp/README.md

 deactivate
 ```

-### Requirements
+### Making Requirements

-Requirements in `reauirements.txt`.
-Dev note: automatically collect packages installed in the virtual environment to create `requirements.txt` with `gunicorn`:
+Automatically collect packages installed in the virtual environment to create `requirements.txt` with `gunicorn`:

 ```
 pip3 install gunicorn